Business leaders’ confidence drops again as costs rise and consumers tighten spending

 Meanwhile, only 20% of leaders feel optimistic about the future of hospitality in general over the next year—a near-halving from 36% just three months ago.
 Close to half (46%) say they are pessimistic about the next 12 months, which is double the number (21%) in August.

-Growing negative segment follows tough trading conditions in the third quarter of this year.
+Growing negative sentiment follows tough trading conditions in the third quarter of this year.
 The proportion of leaders reporting a year-on-year increase in revenue has fallen from 64% to 41%—driven by moves by many consumers to cut their spending.
 Two thirds (65%) said their guest footfall has decreased year-on-year, while two in five (41%) have seen total spend drop.
 Just over half (54%) say visitors are buying fewer drinks, with only 10% observing an increase in purchases.

 CGA’s Business Confidence Survey reveals the full scale of the costs facing hospitality at the moment.
 The research—which was conducted before the Budget—showed reform of business rates and VAT, and restraint on increases in National Living Wage and employers’ National Insurance, were leaders’ top four priorities for government, but the government’s announcement has delivered only small relief on these challenges.